Hissal/Closures/README.md

     action.Invoke(); // Output: 0, 1, 2
 }
 ```
-You would see the output as `0, 1, 2` Though this works, it allows `CapturedI` to be captured by the lambda escaping its scope,
+You would see the output as `0, 1, 2` Though this works, it allows `tempI` to be captured by the lambda escaping its scope,
 creating a closure allocation capture that is allocated on the heap.

 To avoid this overhead, you can use the `Closure` structs provided in this library: